Book Review: The Goose Girl by Shannon Hale

 Shannon Hale’s writing style leant perfectly to the retelling of a fairy tale.
 It was simple, but not to the point of being condescending.
 I liked that she didn’t try to put in a bunch of awkward bells and whistles, but just let the story come naturally.
 Honestly, I think the simplicity sucked me in.
 After reading North and South by Elizabeth Gaskell, I needed something with less nuance (wouldn’t want my brain to explode), this was the perfect book for that.

-In case you can’t tell, I really loved this book.
+In case you can’t tell, I really loved The Goose Girl by Shannon Hale.
 I have to say, I cared so much about the main character, Ani, that I wound up becoming very enraged at certain parts.
 Let’s just say I don’t like when certain characters don’t get their just desserts.
 I’m not about to give away spoilers, but I couldn’t stop turning the pages because I wanted justice to be done.
 I mean, I guess I knew what was going to happen, since I had read the spoil-tastic amazon review, but I sort of forgot all of that and let myself be transported to Bayern.
 Personally, I find that to be a great standard to judge a book by.
 If I can get so into a book that I forget it’s a hot day in hell, NY, then to me, that is a fantastic book.

 I would recommend Grey Goose if this was an adult book, but it’s not.
 I think a glass of apple juice would be perfect for reading this book, since apple-juice makes me think of story hour at the library and in elementary school, where the teacher or librarian would read a book to you and then afterward there was apple juice and cookies.
 I think part of the reason I will treasure The Goose Girl is that it hearkens back to story hour days, it brings me to a simpler time when I didn’t have bills or anything to worry about and could just lose myself in a story.